Gateway Technology

-The technology has been widely adopted by the life science research community especially for applications that require the transfer of thousands of DNA fragments into one type of plasmid (e.g., one containing a CMV promoter for protein expression in mammalian cells), or for the transfer of one DNA fragment into many different types of plasmids (e.g., for bacterial, insect and mammalian protein expression).
+The technology has been widely adopted by the life science research community especially for applications that require the transfer of thousands of DNA fragments into one type of plasmid (e.g., one containing a CMV promoter for protein expression in mammalian cells), or for the transfer of one DNA fragment into many different types of plasmids (e.g., for bacterial, insect, and mammalian protein expression).

-Basic Steps of Cloning
+Basic procedure

 The first step in Gateway cloning is the preparation of a Gateway Entry clone.
-There are a few different ways to made entry clone.
+There are a few different ways to make entry clone.